 4. Visit the space, if needed

-6. Receive a quote from and work out the details with a member of our staff
+5. Receive a quote form and work out the details with a member of our staff.

 The Paul Robeson Center for the Arts in downtown Princeton opened to the public on June 5, 2008.
 The Michael Graves-designed renovation and expansion offers 17,000 square feet of galleries, studio space and performance arts space.
 The building is fully ADA-compliant.